Arroyo Hondo Preserve

 Volunteering at the Preserve

 Docent Training Program: Docents are needed to lead interpretive hikes for individuals, school and community groups.
+Please contact Sally Isaacson at [email protected] if you are interested.

 Land Trust docents lead students and community groups on a trek through the wonders of Arroyo Hondo.
 It is an ideal setting for field trips where students can learn about riparian habitats, watersheds, food chains, Chumash and California history, geology, plants and animals.